 While Sin City is primarily known as an adult playground—teeming with casinos, nightlife, and shopping—there's actually a ton of things to do with kids in Las Vegas.
 Entertain the little ones with outdoor activities, awe-inspiring animal encounters, thrilling rides and sweet treats.
 Of course you’ll want to leave them at home while you check out the best casinos in Las Vegas, the best bars in Las Vegas, or the best nightclubs in Las Vegas, but when it’s time to head out as a family, here are the best things to do with the kids in Las Vegas.

 RECOMMENDED: The best things to do in Las Vegas

 Best things to do with kids in Las Vegas

-Located about 20 minutes from The Strip, the Lion Habitat Ranch is one of Las Vegas’s best-kept secrets.
-The well-trained crew creates a peaceful environment where guests can feed the lions, sign up for behind-the-scenes tours and even enjoy a meal with the surrounding animals.
+The Lion Habitat Ranch might be one of Las Vegas’s best-kept secrets.
+The owners of this lion sanctuary aim to educate the public while caring for the big cats.
+The well-trained, caring crew creates a peaceful environment where guests can feed the lions, take behind-the-scenes tours and even enjoy a meal with the surrounding animals.